MaelaGLG/Project-UrbaSante/data/1- Raw Data/Déterminant 10 - Accès á l'èmploi, aux services et aux équipements/README.md

 To recreate this indicator, you need to download the 2021 Permanent Equipment Database from the INSEE website: https://www.insee.fr/en/metadonnees/source/operation/s2077/bases-donnees-ligne

+You must then rename the file to "bpe21_ensemble_xy" and place it in the corresponding directory: data/1- Raw Data/Déterminant 10 - Accès à l'emploi, aux services et aux équipements.

 You must also ensure the following files are in the corresponding directories:
 - `data/linking tables/liaison - carto communes/carto_communes.csv` (corresponding to a dataset of French municipality centroids, necessary for calculating the isochrones).